All Episodes

 I think that whatever they gave me may have been a placebo.

-Yeah, there were a bunch of placebos, and I think that not every not every vaccine was mRNA.
+And I think that not every vaccine was mRNA.

-Not all of them was the MRNA.
+Not all of them was the mRNA.

-Was it maybe the Johnson and Johnson wasn't MRNA?
+Was it maybe the Johnson and Johnson wasn't mRNA?

-I can't remember right now off the top of my head, but not all of them were MRNA shots.
+I can't remember right now off the top of my head, but not all of them were mRNA shots.

 I didn't feel anything from it.

-So you didn't have any arm pain or anything.
+So you didn't have any arm pain or anything?

 No, absolutely not.

-Sounds like you probably got a uh saline placebo shot to me.
+Sounds like you probably got a saline placebo shot to me, which I thank God every day for.

-I mean, that this is nuts and just that whole thing, and I wanted to resist.
+And just that whole thing, and I wanted to resist.

 I held out for the longest time.